rakannimer/todolist-amplify-nextjs/blog-post.md

 Using Next.js's `getInitialProps` async method we can fetch data from anywhere and pass it as props to our page component.

-So adding one to our main page would look like this
+Adding one to our main page would look like this

 ```typescript
 import { getTodoList, createTodoList } from "../src/graphql/queries";